nomis/logitech-z906/protocol.rst

 The console doesn't use this command, but you can find out the current volume of the input.
 Silence is 0 and it looks like it goes up to 1,000,000 with some maximum amplitude square waves.
 Normal values are around 1,000 to 2,000.
+Above a certain volume the idle time will be reset and held at 0.

 .. code-block:: none